NVIDIA/framework-reproducibility/doc/tensorflow.md

 Deterministic op functionality, such as that enabled by `TF_DETERMINISTIC_OPS=1`, can only contribute to fully-deterministic operation of a model or training regime in the context of a deterministic system.
-The following are notes on various other items that must be addressed in order to ensure that your model trains or infers with prefect reproducibility.
+The following are notes on various other items that may need to be addressed in order to ensure that your model trains or infers with prefect reproducibility.

+Guidance on obtaining reproducible operation from TensorFlow, as well as the status as of 2021-08-06, can be found in [these slides][8].

 #### Seeds ####